 - COCOMs have global responsibilities that differ from one region to the next.
 CENTCOM and AFRICOM have ongoing crises and must be ready to battle ISIS and Al Qaeda.
 On the other hand, PACOM has all of Asia to consider and needs more higher-end warfighting capability.

 - Service chiefs focus primarily on the future—to ensure our military has the capacity and technology to deploy against higher end threats.

 - The Secretary of Defense and Joint Chiefs have to balance these competing views.
 For certain, they will make no one completely satisfied with their decision.

 The bottom line is to find common agendas amongst these protagonists.
 It’s about building greater trust and a shared culture.
 It means developing a shared view of the risk versus benefit (reward) from taking each course of action.

-Sinc Harris is LMI’s client relations executive for the defense sector.
-He retired as a rear admiral after a 34-year career in the U.S. Navy.
-His service culminated as the vice director for operations to chair of the Joint Chiefs of Staff.
-During his distinguished career, he led joint, combined, multinational, and interagency organizations both at sea and ashore across all aspects of defense, including full-spectrum operations, program management, strategic planning, and execution.
+Retired Navy Rear Admiral Sinclair Harris is LMI’s senior client relations executive for the defense sector.
+His Navy service culminated as the vice director for operations to chair of the Joint Chiefs of Staff.
 He also commanded the U.S. Fourth Fleet, leading U.S. naval forces assigned to the U.S. Southern Command.